Periodization: Background

 Periodizing blocks might overlap, conflict or contradict one another.
-Some have a cultural usage (the "Gilded Age"), others refer to prominent historical events (‘the Interwar period), while others are defined by decimal numbering systems (‘the 1960s’, ‘the 17th century’).
-Other periods are named from influential individuals (the ‘Napoleonic Era’, the ‘Victorian Era’, and the ‘Porfiriato’).
+Some have a cultural usage (the "Gilded Age"), others refer to prominent historical events ('the Interwar period), while others are defined by decimal numbering systems ('the 1960s', 'the 17th century').
+Other periods are named from influential individuals (the 'Napoleonic Era', the 'Victorian Era', and the 'Porfiriato').

 Some of these usages will also be geographically specific.
 This is especially true of periodizing labels derived from individuals or ruling dynasties, such as the Jacksonian Era in America, the Meiji Era in Japan, or the Merovingian Period in France.
 Cultural terms may also have a limited reach.
 Thus the concept of the "Romantic period" is largely meaningless outside the Western world of Europe and European-influenced cultures.
-Likewise, ‘the 1960s’, though technically applicable to anywhere in the world according to Common Era numbering, has a certain set of specific cultural connotations in certain countries.
-For this reason, it may be possible to say such things as “The 1960s never occurred in Spain”.
+Likewise, 'the 1960s', though technically applicable to anywhere in the world according to Common Era numbering, has a certain set of specific cultural connotations in certain countries.
+For this reason, it may be possible to say such things as "The 1960s never occurred in Spain".
 This would mean that the sexual revolution, counterculture, youth rebellion and so on never developed during that decade in Spain's conservative Roman Catholic culture and under Francisco Franco's authoritarian regime.
-The historian Arthur Marwick mentions that "the 1960s’ began in the late 1950s and ended in the early 1970s".
+The historian Arthur Marwick mentions that "the 1960s' began in the late 1950s and ended in the early 1970s".
 This was because the cultural and economic conditions that define the meaning of the period covers more than the accidental fact of a 10-year block beginning with the number 6.
-This extended usage is termed the ‘long 1960s’.
-This usage derives from other historians who have adopted labels such as “the long 19th century” (1789–1914) to reconcile arbitrary decimal chronology with meaningful cultural and social phases.
-Eric Hobsbawm has also argued for what he calls “the short twentieth century”, encompassing the period from the First World War through to the end of the Cold War.
+This extended usage is termed the 'long 1960s'.
+This usage derives from other historians who have adopted labels such as "the long 19th century" (1789–1914) to reconcile arbitrary decimal chronology with meaningful cultural and social phases.
+Eric Hobsbawm has also argued for what he calls "the short twentieth century", encompassing the period from the First World War through to the end of the Cold War.

 Periodizing terms often have negative or positive connotations that may affect their usage.
 This includes Victorian, which often negatively suggests sexual repression and class conflict.
 Other labels such as Renaissance have strongly positive characteristics.
 As a result, these terms sometimes extend in meaning.
 Thus the English Renaissance is often used for a period largely identical to the Elizabethan Period or reign of Elizabeth I, and begins some 200 years later than the Italian Renaissance.
-However the Carolingian Renaissance is said to have occurred during the reign of the Frankish king Charlemagne, and his immediate successors.
+However the Carolingian Renaissance is said to have occurred during the reign of the Frankish king Charlemagne, and his immediate successors, and the Macedonian Renaissance occurred in the Eastern Roman Empire.
 Other examples, neither of which constituted a "rebirth" in the sense of revival, are the American Renaissance of the 1820s–1860s, referring mainly to literature, and the Harlem Renaissance of the 1920s, referring mainly to literature but also to music and the visual arts.